anshumaanshankar/aws-dev/9. Containers, ECS & ECR/Part 1.md

 ### Cluster Types
 Defines how much admin overhead the customer manages and how much AWS manage.
 ECS management engine: High level component that handles scheduling and orchestration, Cluster management, Placement engine.
 Present in both cluster types.
-1. EC2 mode (Linux + networking / Windows + networking)
+1. EC2 mode
     - EC2 instances are used to run containers within a VPC.
+(OS + networking ability)
-    - Container images are deployed onto hosts (EC2 instances) via the task and service definition on container images, that can be found in the container directory.
+    - Container images that can be found in the container registry are deployed onto hosts (EC2 instances) with the task and service definitions.
-    - Use when we have large workloads and we are price conscious
+    - `Use` when we have large workloads and we are price conscious

-2. Fargate mode (Network only)
+2. Fargate mode
-    - Its a cluster model that has no server.
+    - Its a cluster model that has no server (Network only).
-    - Containers that are deployed based on task and service definitions, on `fargate shared infrastructure`.
+    - Containers are deployed on `fargate shared infrastructure` based on task and service definitions.
-    - These tasks are then injected into a VPC, and given an ENI each.
+    - Containers are then injected into a VPC, and given an ENI each.
     - If the VPC has public addresses, the task and services inside the container are now given public addresses.
-    - Use if we are overhead conscious, have small or burst workloads, batch or periodic workloads.
+    - `Use` if we are overhead conscious, have small or burst workloads, batch or periodic workloads.

 ## Elastic Container Registry (ECR)
 - AWS provided service to host and manage container images.
-- Each AWS account has a public and private registry, each registry having many repos, each of which has multiple container images.
+- Each AWS account has a public and private registry.
+Registries have repos, repos have container images.
-- Public registries allow read only access to all. read write needs explicit permission.
-Private registries require people having both read and write.
+- Public registries allow read-only access to all. read-write needs explicit permission.
+Private registries require permissions for everything.
-- Offers close to real time metrics that can be logged into Cloudwatch, logs API actions to cloudtrail
 - Offers container image replication in cross-region and cross-account.
+- Offers close to real time metrics that can be logged into Cloudwatch.
+- logs API actions to cloudtrail.

 ## Kubernetes 101
 ### Clusters